Winter wildlife at Croome

-Croome is a haven for wildlife during the winter months and a walk around the parkland gives you a chance to spot them.
+Croome is a haven for wildlife during the winter months and a visit to our bird hide or walk around the parkland gives you a chance to spot many of our wildlife residents.

-A walk through the parkland reveals larger birds like kestrel, buzzard, cormorant and heron, as well as winter migrants such as fieldfares and redwings – look out for the flash of a kingfisher, often glimpsed near the Island Pavilion bridge.
+A walk through the acres of parkland reveals larger birds like kestrel, buzzard, cormorant and heron, as well as winter migrants such as fieldfares and redwings – look out for the flash of a kingfisher, often glimpsed near the Island Pavilion Bridge.

-The island at the lakeside is home to many wildfowl with swans, Canadian geese, ducks, moorhens and coots.
+Enjoy a few moments sitting in the Grotto near the island at the lakeside.
+An ideal spot to watch the many wildfowl with swans, Canada geese, ducks, moorhens and coots.